REGISTRATION, PAYMENT & CANCELLATION

 When registering your camper, please be sure to include any allergies, dietary or other restrictions (whether physical or emotional) that your child has that could be relevant to their participation in camp.
 If you have any concerns about whether our camps are a good fit for your family, please contact us prior to registering so we can address them with you.

 Full Day and Foodie Adventure campers should always bring a water bottle.
 While camp does include snacks and meals, Full Day and Foodie Adventure campers are welcome to bring their own snack if they would like.
-Snacks must be vegetarian and nut-free (please read labels carefully to make sure packaged items do not contain peanuts or tree nuts).
+Snacks must not require refrigeration, and must be vegetarian and nut-free (please read labels carefully to make sure packaged items do not contain peanuts or tree nuts).
 Please do not send any candy, chocolates or other sweets with your child to camp.

 If your child needs to take any medication during camp (whether prescription or over-the-counter), you must give the medication directly to The Kids' Table staff, along with written permission and instructions for administering the medication.
 All medications must be in the original container with Rx label, and must have the camper’s first and last name on it.